CounselingProviding The Help You Need

 Learn about our Counseling Services to see how we can help you.

-AVDA’s Victim Support Group also encompasses a free 8-week certificate-based educational class, which will teach participants about the dynamics of domestic abuse, as well as the significant consequences on children from being exposed to an abusive environment.
-Contact AVDA at (713) 224-9911 to ask about these classes.
+AVDA’s Victim Support Groups in both English and Spanish teach participants about the dynamics of domestic abuse, as well as the significant consequences of children’s exposure to an abusive environment.
+After eight weeks, participants may qualify for a certificate.
+Contact AVDA at (713) 224-9911 to ask about these groups.

 Our Counselors Can Also Help With: